seasite-project/YaskSite/README.md

 # README #

-yaskSite (YASK+SeASiTe) is a library that's help in generating and running well-optimised stencil kernels.
+YaskSite (YASK+SeASiTe) is a library that's help in generating and running well-optimised stencil kernels.
 Currently suppports x86 architectures: Intel and AMD.
 The performance model support is currently available for star-shaped stencils and its derivatives.